 Installation, Running Costs and Ownership Considerations

 Installation is usually straightforward for a qualified electrician, and most of ownership is just about picking the right setup for your home.
-Installation costs can vary depending on the complexity of the job and your location, typically ranging between £300 and £800.
-The Wallbox Pulsar Max unit itself generally costs between £500 and £800, influenced by the retailer and any available government grants.
-Installation should be performed by a qualified, ideally OZEV-approved, electrician to help access government grants.
-Thanks to the quick-mount backplate design, installation can typically be completed in under 5 minutes.
+Wallbox lists a recommended retail price of £589 for the Pulsar Max in the UK; installation is priced separately and varies with the complexity of the job and your location.
+Installation should be performed by a qualified, ideally OZEV-approved, electrician to help access any government grants you qualify for.
 Your total cost depends on the charger, the install, and whether you want tethered or untethered.

 What to Expect From a Standard UK Installation